 Beguin with the Christmas Markets in Brussels, wonderful for food lovers, then continue to Berlin, with 60 markets ranging from the traditional to the urbane and end with the strong emphasis on fairy tales and folk-lore at the Prague Christmas markets.
 Travel between cities by flight and train.

-This sample price includes ALL air taxes & fuel surcharges: priced within the past 7 days for arrival on Wednesday, December 03, 2014, departure from New York, Newark, NJ.
+This sample price includes ALL air taxes & fuel surcharges: Priced on October 27 for arrival on Friday, December 05, 2014, departure from New York City (all Airports), NY.
 Choose your own departure city and dates.

 Select dates, No of nights in each city and your departure city.